Rethinking the Learning Paradigm for Facial Expression Recognition: Introduction

 \section{Introduction}

-Aiming at analyzing and understanding human emotions, Facial Expression Recognition (FER)~\cite{9039580, 9815154, 9915437, 9161416, 9684697} is an active field of research in computer vision with practical implications in social robotics, automatic driving, etc. FER leverages these multimedia elements(including images, videos, and audio) to interpret and understand human emotions by analyzing facial features, vocal tones, and other behavioral cues.
+Aiming at analyzing and understanding human emotions, Facial Expression Recognition (FER) is an active field of research in computer vision with practical implications~\cite{wang2023turn, wang2024uvmap, wang2023zero, wang2025fully, li2025freeinsert, nie2024t2td} in social robotics, automatic driving, etc.

 In recent years, FER has achieved impressive performance on laboratory-controlled datasets, such as CK+~\cite{lucey2010extended}, JAFFE~\cite{lyons1998coding} and RaFD~\cite{langner2010presentation}, which are collected under ideal conditions and annotated by experts.
-Recently, with the demands of real-world applications, large-scale FER datasets in unconstrained environments, such as FERPlus~\cite{barsoum2016training}, RAF-DB~\cite{li2017reliable} and AffectNet~\cite{DBLP:journals/corr/abs-1708-03985}, continue to emerge.
-However, collecting large-scale datasets with fully precise annotations is labor-intensive and challenging.
-Consequently, the crowdsourcing approach is commonly utilized for annotation.
-Due to the subjective perception of annotators and the inherent inter-class similarity of facial expressions, real-world FER datasets usually exhibit ambiguous annotation.
+Recently, with the demands of real-world applications, large-scale FER datasets in unconstrained environments, such as FERPlus~\cite{barsoum2016training}, RAF-DB~\cite{li2017reliable} and AffectNet~\cite{DBLP:journals/corr/abs-1708-03985}, are required.

-To make it easier to use the crowd-sourcing annotation results, most previous methods convert them into precise one-hot annotations by simply voting~\cite{barsoum2016training} or thresholding~\cite{li2017reliable} and train FER models in an end-to-end supervised manner.
-However, these label conversion strategies do not always yield satisfactory results as shown in~\cref{fig1}.
-The performance of models supervised with such converted labels is inevitably impeded.

-In this paper, we rethink the existing training paradigm and propose that it is better to use weakly supervised strategies to train FER models with original ambiguous annotation.
-Specifically, we model FER as a Partial Label Learning (PLL) problem, where each training instance is associated with a set of candidate labels among which exactly one is true, reducing the overhead of finding the exact label from ambiguous candidates~\cite{DBLP:conf/icml/LvXF0GS20}.

-The major challenge of PLL lies in the label disambiguation.
-Existing PLL methods~\cite{DBLP:journals/corr/abs-2201-08984,DBLP:conf/nips/LiuD12,DBLP:conf/kdd/ZhangZL16,DBLP:journals/tkde/LyuFWLL21} state that examples close to each other in the feature space will tend to share identical labels in the label space and their label disambiguation is based on this assumption.
-However, there is a contradiction here: the direct use of ambiguous annotations inevitably affects the quality of representation learning, which in turn hinders label disambiguation.
-Errors can accumulate severely, especially with the low-quality initial representations~\cite{DBLP:conf/icml/WuWZ22}.